MainulDip/KotlinEveryday/kotlin-basic-104-oop.md

 }
 ```

-- also: Reat it as “and also do the following with the object.”
+- also: Read it as “and also do the following with the object.”
 The context object is available as an argument (it).
 The return value is the object itself.
 ```kotlin
 fun main(){
     val numbers = mutableListOf("one", "two", "three")